zekaryas1/notes/docs/Frameworks/React/More on React.md

 ```

 - Error handling when promise fall
-	- use `ErrorBoundary`, you need to wrap the suspense with ErrorBoundary and provide fallback to it.
+	- Use `ErrorBoundary`, you need to wrap the suspense with ErrorBoundary and provide fallback to it.

 ```jsx
 export function MessageContainer({ messagePromise }) {